zachvalenta/jvns.ca/content/post/2018-01-26-spy-container.markdown

 namespace of a single thread?).
 You just can't change the mount namespace.
 Good to know!

+### and actually you don't even need to switch mount namespaces!

+After I posted this post, someone [very helpfully pointed out on Twitter](https://twitter.com/PaulColomiets/status/957293110215704576) that to read the file
+`/usr/bin/ruby1.9.1` from a process's mount namespace you can just read `/proc/PID/root/usr/bin/ruby1.9.1`.
+That's way easier than switching mount namespaces!

+Here's what [the /proc man page](http://man7.org/linux/man-pages/man5/proc.5.html) says about `/proc/PID/root`:

+> Note however that this file is not merely a symbolic link.
+It provides the same view of the
+> filesystem (including namespaces and the set of per-process mounts) as the process itself.

 ### that's it!

 I thought this was a nice example of how understanding the fundamentals of how